Azure/ADX-in-a-Day-Lab1/README.md

 #### Challenge 3, Task 1: Basic KQL queries - explore the data

 In this task, you will see some KQL examples.
 For this task, we will use the table logsRaw, which has data we loaded in previous challenge from storage account. </br>
 Execute the queries and view the results.
 KQL queries can be used to filter data and return specific information.
-Now, you'll learn how to choose specific rows of the data.
+Now, you'll learn how to choose specific rows of the data. <br>
 The where operator filters results that satisfy a certain condition.

 ```
 logsRaw
 | where Level=="Error"
 | take 10
 ```
-'take' operator samples any number of records from our table without any order.
+The 'take' operator samples any number of records from our table without any order.
 In the above example, we asked to provide 10 random records.

  Find out how many records are in the table